How to Apply

 - Comment on the applicant’s drive, creativity, independence, and resilience

-Effective starting the 2017-2018 application cycle, we have decided to remove GREs from our PhD application process for Pharmacology.
+Effective starting the 2017-2018 application cycle, we have decided to remove GREs from our PhD application process for Pharmacology & Physiology.
 A growing literature makes it abundantly clear that GREs are poor predictors of graduate student success (see: Hall et al. (new window) and Moneta-Koeler et al.).
 Moreover, GRE scores consistently disadvantage women and individuals from underrepresented groups in science.
 Thus, given the poor predictive value of the GRE, we feel it only serves as an access barrier to applications as significant time and money are required for the examination and subsequent score reporting.

-Unofficial transcripts are required from every US institution where you have earned credits and grades, including both degree and non-degree coursework.
+Transcripts are required from every institution you have earned credits and grades, including both degree and non-degree coursework.
 This allows the admissions committee to have a more complete picture of your academic preparation for graduate study.

 An acceptable transcript upload is a copy of an official transcript produced by the institution.
 This includes:

-- Scanned copies of paper transcripts issued by the institution
+- Scanned copies of paper transcripts issued by the institution.

-- Electronic transcripts issued by the institution (not a download from your institution’s web portal)
+- Electronic transcripts issued by the institution (not a download from your institution’s web portal).

-An unofficial transcript we do not accept includes the following:
+Transcript formats we do not accept include the following:

-- We do not accept screenshots or photos
+- We do not accept screenshots or photos.

-- We do not accept downloads of the “student’s view” from your institution’s website
+- We do not accept downloads of the “student’s view” from your institution’s website.

 NOTE: Applicants who are offered admission will be required at that time to submit official transcripts for verification prior to enrolling.

-Georgetown University Code is 5244.
+TOEFL: Georgetown University Code is 5244.
 The minimum TOEFL score for admission is 80 (Internet-based test) and 550 (paper test).
-The minimum IELTS score for admission is 7.0.

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
-Proficiency can be demonstrated by the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).
+Proficiency can be demonstrated by the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction.
+Please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English.

-Note: All students admitted to the PhD in Pharmacology are offered tuition scholarship, annual stipend of $31,000 and health insurance, unless they have guaranteed external funding as described above.
+Note: All students admitted to the PhD in Pharmacology are offered tuition scholarship, annual stipend of $35,500 and health insurance, unless they have guaranteed external funding as described above.
 There is no separate application for our internal funding from the university.